antonmry/galiglobal/content/index.md

-I know I've been very lucky so I try to contribute back sharing my learnings in [my blog], speaking at local and international [technology conferences] and organizing technology events, groups and other activities:
+I know I've been very lucky so I try to contribute back sharing my learnings in [my blog], speaking at local and international [technology conferences] and organizing technology events, groups and other activities.

-- [VigoJUG] co-organizer of the Vigo Java User Group since 2017.
-- [CoruñaJUG] co-organizer of the Coruña Java User Group since 2018.
-- [LaretasGeek] is a virtual panel and podcast about technology with focus on Java (discontinued).
-- [Streaming Annotated Newsletter]: the last news and interesting articles about streaming platforms and processing frameworks each month in your mailbox (discontinued).

 I've received some awards during my career: